3rd of 3 Columns on Balance Disorders and Falls Prevention

 This article is not intended as a substitute for medical treatment.
 If you have questions related to your medical condition, please contact your family physician.
 For further inquires related to this topic email: email@example.com

-Paul J. Mackarey PT, DHSc, OCS is a Doctor in Health Sciences specializing in orthopedic and sports physical therapy.
-Dr. Mackarey is in private practice and is an associate professor of clinical medicine at GCSOM.
+Paul J. Mackarey PT, DHSc, OCS is a Doctor in Health Sciences specializing in orthopaedic and sports physical therapy.
+Dr. Mackarey is in private practice and is an affiliated faculty member at the University of Scranton, PT Dept.